 - A regularly updated product catalog (please check the data quality of your product catalog because the more errors it contains, the more likely it is that Interactions will not work properly).
 The item IDs in the product catalog have to be identical with the IDs coming from your website because the personalization service retrieves the product IDs from the events but it matches the IDs with the details included in your product catalog.

-- A dynamic product block that can display the abandoned items.
+- A Repeatable Block that can display the abandoned items.

 Building an abandoned cart program in Interactions